 Other Important Information

 - We track the pattern of visitor usage using a facility called a cookie.
 This cookie identifies and recognises the computer (but not the person using the computer) when you visit Council's website.

 - Cookies are pieces of information that a website can transfer to an individual's computer hard drive for record keeping.

 Links to other Websites

-Council will record your e-mail address if you choose to send a message.
-It will only be used for the purpose for which you have provided it and will not be added to any mailing list.
-Council will not use your e-mail address for any other purpose, and will not disclose it without your consent.
+We will only record your email address if you choose to send a email.
+The address is only used for the purpose for which you have provided and is not added to any mailing list.
+We will not use your email address for any other purpose, and will not disclose it without your consent.

 Changes to this Statement